Home Food Science Can You Eat Catfish? Top Edible Species and Nutrition Guide

 Is it possible that some freshwater fishes can have more PCBs?
 Yes.
 However, as one commenter on the video’s page pointed, the majority of catfish consumed in the states are farm-raised, pellet-fed fish.
 Not “bottom feeding”.
 I grew up eating mostly fresh-caught catfish from wild sources, but even so, we weren’t above going to the catfish farm.

-Avoid Imported Farm-Raised Catfish
+Why You Should Avoid Imported Farm-Raised Catfish

 I brought up farm-raised catfish for a reason.
 There are many catfish farms in the South.
 However, if you live further north and you buy ‘fresh’ catfish from the grocery store (which will have been previously frozen), it will most likely be catfish that was farm-raised in Vietnam or somewhere else in Southeast Asia.